↑

 Best Gift Ideas for Male Caregivers

-But, I also help in other ways.
+But I also help in other ways.

-Because caregiving is extremely stressful!
-Anything to reduce the stress of caregiving is a welcome gift.
+Because caregiving is extremely stressful, anything to reduce the stress of caregiving is a welcome gift.

 Services that Make the Best Gift Ideas for Male Caregivers

 Some of the services that have helped my dad (actually both of my parents) have been services provided by friends and volunteers.
-But, we’ve also hired some of these services when necessary.

 Transportation

-I’ve also learned this to be true from talking with my parents.
+I’ve also learned this to be true for my parents.
 So, transportation has been a big help to them.

 While elderly caregivers can drive short distances, they get tired and overwhelmed driving for long distances.
+It can be incredibly taxing if the one they care for requires a lot of assistance getting in and out of the car.

-Another highly valued service has been housekeeping.
-We were lucky to have a family member who has her own housekeeping business (and she had an opening!) so I hired her services for my parents once a month (for now).
+We were lucky to have a family member with her own housekeeping business (and she had an opening!), so I hired her services for my parents once a month.
+Eventually, my dad qualified for assistance through veteran services, but this got them through the most challenging times.

 Depending on their living arrangement, help with outside projects may be a good idea.